breathbath/uAssert/README.md

 - Consistent assertion scenarios agnostic to the source of events (logs, queues, api calls, persistent states)
 - Possibility to run complex testing scenarios with easily manageable state and life-cycle management (LCM) of the involved services

-## Current status of uAssert library

-Currently the library provides following tools:

-### Stateful testing runtime
+### Recommendations for a stateful functional testing

-`go test` is a perfect tool for creating unit tests but it lacks life-cycle management and state control for more advanced functional tests.
+`go test` is a perfect tool for unit tests, for functional testing we can use sub tests for stateful execution and LCM.

-Stateful testing runtime allows you to execute a group of related tests in a shared state.
+Subtests allow you to execute a group of related tests with a shared state.
 Consider a situation where you want to test bunch of cases for the same micro-services subset.
 You can destroy and recover the whole setup for each test case, but it takes much time.
 You also probably would like to play subsequent testing scenarios where the state changes by each test and then evaluate the final result.
 Imagine a proxy service which controls access to some device manager service.

 Your test cases might be like this:

 - assert proxy is healthy when device management is healthy and not-healthy if one of them fails
 - assert that api responses of device management are forwarded by proxy unmodified
-- assert that proxy doesn't allow unauthorised access to device management
+- assert that proxy doesn't allow unauthorised access to device management (DM)

-For all the tests you want to make sure:
+For all the assertions you want to make sure:
 - that the proxy and DM services are up and running before testing, tests should not be executed if both services are not ready yet to accept connections
 - tests should not start at all if there are startup problems, the whole test suit should fail early in this case
 - before each test we want to reset the list of devices, any modifications made to this data should not be visible in following tests
 - after each test we want to reset any saved data
-- if all tests are finished, we want all micro-services to be down to make sure they are not blocking network ports/IPs for further test suits
+- if all tests are finished, we want all micro-services to be down to make sure they are not blocking network ports/IPs for further tests

-With a standard go test functionality it's quite cumbersome to implement this testing logic.
-As it's quite repeating, we decided to implement the Stateful Testing Runtime, so the requirements above can be fulfilled in the following test:
+Let's use sub tests to accomplish those LCM requirements:

+        var proxyServer *Proxy
-        var testsRuntime *tests.Runtime
+        var deviceManager *DeviceManager

-        func init() {
+        func setup() {
-        	testsRuntime = tests.NewRuntime()

-        	testsRuntime.BeforeAll(func(r *tests.Runtime){
-        		proxyServer := NewProxy("localhost:2233")
+        	proxyServer = NewProxy("localhost:2233")

             err := proxyServer.Start()
             if err == nil {
                 panic(err) //no tests will be executed further }

-        		deviceManager := NewDeviceManager("localhost:2233")
+        	deviceManager = NewDeviceManager("localhost:2233")
         	pong := deviceManager.Ping() //just to demonstrate a different health check if pong == nil {
                 proxyServer.Stop() //we want a proper cleanup if the other server is not ready panic(errors.New("Cannot bring up device manager")) //no tests will be executed further }

-        		r.SetState("proxy", proxyServer) //we want both services be available for LCM r.SetState("deviceManager", proxyServer)
-        	})

-        	testsRuntime.BeforeEach(func(r *tests.Runtime) {
-        		dm := r.GetStateOrFail("deviceManager").(*DeviceManager) //retrieve device manager
-        		dm.SetDevices([]string{"deviceA", "deviceB"}) //we want to make sure that before any test the device manager has the same state
-        	})

-        	testsRuntime.AfterEach(func(r *tests.Runtime) {
-        		dm := r.GetStateOrFail("deviceManager").(*DeviceManager) //retrieve device manager
-        		dm.SetDevicesStates([]string{}) //whatever tests modified in device states we reset it })

-        	testsRuntime.AfterAll(func(r *tests.Runtime) { //doing cleanup only after all tests are done p := r.GetStateOrFail("proxy").(*Proxy)
-        		p.Stop()

-        		dm := r.GetStateOrFail("deviceManager").(*DeviceManager)
-        		dm.Stop()
-        	})

-        	testsRuntime.TestCase(assertProxyHealth) //our test cases
-        	testsRuntime.TestCase(assertProxyForwardingResponsesUnmodified)
-        	testsRuntime.TestCase(assertProxyRightsControl)
         }

-        func TestProxy(t *testing.T) {
-        	testsRuntime.Run(t) //the preconfigured LCM as well as tests execution is performed here }

-        func assertProxyHealth(t *testing.T, r *tests.Runtime) {
+        func cleanup() {
-        	//... test1
+            proxyServer.Stop()
+            deviceManager.Stop()
         }

-        func assertProxyForwardingResponsesUnmodified(t *testing.T, r *tests.Runtime) {
-        	//... test2
+        func TestProxy(t *testing.T) { //main test to execute subtests
+        	setup()
+        	defer cleanup()

+        	deviceManager.SetDevices([]string{"deviceA", "deviceB"}) //we want to make sure that before any test the device manager has the same state t.Run("assertProxyHealth", testProxyHealth)
+        	deviceManager.SetDevicesStates([]string{}) //whatever tests modified in device states we reset it

+        	deviceManager.SetDevices([]string{"deviceA", "deviceB"})
+        	t.Run("assertProxyForwardingResponsesUnmodified", testProxyForwardingResponsesUnmodified)
+        	deviceManager.SetDevicesStates([]string{})

+            deviceManager.SetDevices([]string{"deviceA", "deviceB"})
+            t.Run("assertProxyRightsControl", testProxyRightsControl)
+            deviceManager.SetDevicesStates([]string{})
         }

+        func testProxyHealth(t *testing.T, r *tests.Runtime) {
+        	//... sub test1
+        }

+        func testProxyForwardingResponsesUnmodified(t *testing.T, r *tests.Runtime) {
+        	//... sub test2
+        }

-        func assertProxyRightsControl(t *testing.T, r *tests.Runtime) {
+        func testProxyRightsControl(t *testing.T, r *tests.Runtime) {
-        	//... test3
+        	//... sub test3
         }

 The chain of events for this test will look like this: